mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 when two unrelated quantities of the same dimension are accidentally added or assigned to each other.

 The reason for most of the libraries on the market to be wrong in this field is the fact that their quantities are implemented only in terms of the concept of dimension.
-However, we've just learned that a [Dimension is not enough to describe a quantity].
+However, we've learned that a dimension is not enough to describe a quantity.

 The library goes beyond that and properly models quantity kinds.
 We believe that it is a significant feature that improves the safety of the library.